Iterative schemes for surfactant transport in porous media: Problem formulation, discretization and iterative schemes

 In the monolithic approach one solves the two equations of the system \eqref{ric2}-\eqref{tra2} at once, and combined with a linearization method.
 Formally, this becomes

 \textbf{Problem PMon$_{n, j+1}$}: Find $\Psi^{n, j+1}$ and $c^{n, j+1}$ such that

 $F_k^{Lin}$ is a linearization of the expression $F_k$ ($k = 1, 2$) appearing in the system \eqref{ric2}-\eqref{tra2}.
-Depending on the used linearization technique, one speaks about a monolithic-Newton scheme (Mon-Newton), or monolithic-Picard (Mon-Picard) or monolithic-$L$-scheme (Mon-LS).
+Depending on the used linearization technique, one speaks about a monolithic-Newton scheme (Mon-Newton), or monolithic-Picard (Mon-Picard) or monolithic-L-scheme (Mon-LS).
 These three schemes will be presented in detail below.

 In the iterative splitting approach one solves each equation separately and then iterates between these using the results obtained previously.
 We distinguish between two main splitting ways: the nonlinear slitting and the alternate splitting.
 This is schematized in Figure \ref{scheme2} and Figure \ref{scheme3} respectively.
 The former becomes